-The Corporation's 2013/14-2015/16 Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
-The Plan is consistent with government's strategic priorities and fiscal plan.
-I am accountable for the contents of the Plan, including what has been included in the Plan and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks as of January 28, 2013 have been considered in preparing the Plan.
+The Corporation's revised Service Plan 2013/14- 2015/16 was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The plan is consistent with government's strategic priorities and fiscal plan.
+I am accountable for the contents of the plan, including what has been included in the plan and how it has been reported.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with the Corporation's mandate and goals and focus on aspects critical to the organization's performance.
-The targets in this Plan have been determined based on an assessment of the Corporation's operating environment, forecast conditions, risk assessment and past performance.
+The targets in this plan have been determined based on an assessment of the Corporation's operating environment, forecast conditions, risk assessment and past performance.

 In summary, 2013/14 promises to be a year of significant opportunity for Columbia Power.
-We anticipate continued reliable performance of our existing assets, a year of intense, challenging construction on the Waneta Expansion Project and working with the Ministry of Energy, Mines and Natural Gas and BC Hydro on the advancement of a Columbia Power strategy that will look beyond the Waneta Expansion Project.
+We anticipate continued reliable performance of our existing assets, a year of intense, challenging construction on the Waneta Expansion Project and working with the Ministry of Energy and Mines and BC Hydro on the advancement of a Columbia Power strategy that will look beyond the Waneta Expansion Project.
 Plant operations require constant diligence to ensure reliability-on a cost-effective basis.
-Given its size and complexity, the Waneta Expansion construction presents numerous risks such as environmental, geotechnical and financial to name a few.
+Given its size and complexity, the Waneta Expansion construction presents numerous riskssuch as environmental, geotechnical and financial to name a few.
 We have developed a comprehensive project register of risks and appropriate contingency, which is monitored continually by the project team and quarterly by the Board of Directors.
 Finally, the strategic direction of the Corporation will be challenging in the context of industry uncertainty noted above.
 In addition, it will require close collaboration with and support from the Ministry, BC Hydro, local government, First Nations and other key stakeholders.